Objective

 Advance Planning – Why It’s Important

 While this may seem like a no-brainer, I still get a lot of people who expect to be able to find tickets to Europe over summer holidays for their family of four.
-Generally speaking, advanced planning is required for:
+Generally speaking, advanced planning is required for:- Complex, multi-destination trips

 - Trips for more than 2 passengers